NVIDIA/NVFlare/docs/user_guide/provisioning_tool.rst

            self.subject = name
            self.props = kwargs

 The name of each participant must be unique.
-This is enforced in Study's __init__ method.
+This is enforced in Project's __init__ method.
 The type defines the behavior of this participant when it is alive in the NVIDIA FLARE system.
 For example, type = 'server' defines that the participant acts as a server.
 Three types are commonly used for a typical NVIDIA FLARE system: server, client, and admin.
 However, developers can freely add other types when needed, such as 'gateway,' 'proxy,' or 'database.'
 The